pierreadorni/ZotServer/README.md

 ## Installation

 1. Download lastest stable version of the addon from [GitHub release page of this repository](https://github.com/pierreadorni/ZotServer/releases/).
-The file you are looking for looks like "zotserver-x.y.z.xpi".
+The file you are looking for should be named `zotserver-x.y.z.xpi`.
 2. Use "Install addon from file" menu link in Zotero and select the downloaded `.xpi` file

 > How to find "Install addon from file" option: